psychelzh/g-factor/README.md

 * The targets project is named with prefix of `project_`.
 * The targets data store is named with prefix of `_store_`.
 * The targets pipeline script is named with prefix of `_script_`.

+## Deprecation

+The deprecated projects now live in the `deprecated` folder.
+And functions that are no longer used are moved to files starting with `deprecated-`.